-Print and complete the 4 page application form and return to your nearest DFO licencing centre office.
+Complete the 4 page application form and return to a DFO licencing office.

-You are encouraged to return the completed form via facsimile to one of the offices below.
-The designation document will be mailed to you via Canada Post within 10 business days.
-You may also drop off the form at one of these offices however, there is no guarantee of immediate processing.
+You are encouraged to return the completed form via email at NL-TN.Licensing@dfo-mpo.gc.ca, facsimile or Canada Post.
+The designation document will be returned to you via email, facsimile or Canada Post within 10 business days.

-Part 1: Information pertaining to the applicant – please print clearly.
+Part 1: Information pertaining to the applicant (person with disability) – please print clearly.

 Part 2: Information pertaining to the designate and declaration – please print clearly.

 Part 3: Designations will only be issued when the disability is a “permanent” condition.

 To be completed by a medical doctor for permanent physical impairments, or optometrist for permanent visual impairment.
 Completion of Part 3 may be replaced by a separate original document/letter from a Medical Doctor for permanent physical impairments, or an Optometrist for permanent visual impairment, making the same certification.

 *Note: Applicants who have an approved Part 3 disabled designation on record with DFO are not required to complete Part 3.

 Conditions: A disabled designation for the Newfoundland and Labrador Recreational Groundfish Fishery is subject to the following conditions: